 The purpose of this class is to provide you with an overview of the psychological factors that can affect diabetes management.
 In addition, mechanisms to adopt positive coping styles are reviewed and you will be made aware of the various support services in the community.

 Strategies for changing behaviors for weight loss and improved health will be the focus of this session.
-Option for eating out will be provided.
+Ideas for making appropriate choices when eating out and on vacation will also be given.

-In this class you will be provided with seasonal recipes and suggestions on how to stay healthy throughout the year and control blood sugar during holidays and special occasions.
+At this class, you will learn how to maintain blood sugar control during holidays and at special occasions.
+You will be provided with seasonal recipes and suggestions on how to stay healthy throughout the year.

 Getting in Shape